UCSB: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-UC Santa Barbara’s average SAT score is 1255.
-To be a competitive applicant for UC Santa Barbara your SAT score should come close to the average.
+University of California-Santa Barbara’s average SAT score is 1255.
+To be a competitive applicant for University of California-Santa Barbara your SAT score should come close to the average.
 If you’re closer to the 1120, you’re likely going to have a tougher time getting accepted.
-To consider UC Santa Barbara a “target” school (one that you are likely to get into) you should aim for a score of 1390.
+To consider University of California-Santa Barbara a “target” school (one that you are likely to get into) you should aim for a score of 1390.

-UC Santa Barbara’s average ACT score is 72.
-To be a competitive applicant for UC Santa Barbara your ACT score should come close to the average.
-If you’re closer to the 79, you’re likely going to have a tougher time getting accepted.
-To consider UC Santa Barbara a “target” school (one that you have a good chance of getting into) you should aim for a score of 65.
+University of California-Santa Barbara’s average ACT score is 87.
+To be a competitive applicant for University of California-Santa Barbara your ACT score should come close to the average.
+If you’re closer to the 77, you’re likely going to have a tougher time getting accepted.
+To consider University of California-Santa Barbara a “target” school (one that you have a good chance of getting into) you should aim for a score of 98.

 |25th Percentile